The Meaning of Numbers: The Number 153

 Lastly, the 153 fishes is reminiscent of a previously abundant catch Peter, Andrew, James and John experienced when they were first called to follow Christ and become fishers of MEN (and not food).
 Given the disciples were trying to go back to their pre-conversion employment when the miracle occurred, it likely reminded them that they now worked for God whose will it still was for them to catch men and not fish.

 Additional info on the Biblical Meaning of the number 153

-We discover something quite interesting when we look at how many people, in the Gospel accounts, Jesus personally blessed.
+We discover something quite interesting about 153 when we look at how many people, in the Gospel accounts, Jesus personally blessed.

 The book of Mark records Christ, on a total of three occasions, personally blessed three people.
 These events were the healing of a man with an unclean spirit (Mark 1:23), healing a man who was deaf (Mark 7:32) and making whole another who was blind (Mark 8:22).
 Matthew, however, writes that on 23 occasions Jesus blessed a total of 47 people.
 Some of those whom he bestowed God's grace to include a leper (Matthew 8:2), a non-Israelite woman and her daughter (Matthew 15:22), Mary Magdalene (Matthew 27:56) and Joseph of Arimathaea (Matthew 27:57).